-- Comcast Cable – The largest cable operator and the largest home internet service provider in the United States, providing cable television, broadband Internet, and telephone service to both residential and commercial customers.
+- Xfinity – The largest cable operator and the largest home internet service provider in the United States, providing cable television, broadband Internet, and telephone service to both residential and commercial customers.

 - Direct TV – A direct broadcast satellite service based in El Segundo, California, which transmits digital satellite television and audio to households in the United States.